-Acne gels can be great for spot treatment of unsightly pimples.
+Acne gels can be great for both acne prevention and emergency spot treatment for pimples that might appear anyway.
 Acne gels can begin to fade the brown spots left behind when acne heals just about as soon as you notice them.
 All acne gels are not equally effective, however, and finding an acne gel that works takes careful reading of the product label—but we have done the work for you.

 Acne gels have a distinct advantage of over anti-acne face washes.
 You rinse the active ingredients in a face wash down the drain just a few seconds after you put them on your face, but the active ingredients in an acne gel can stay on your face for hours.

 Of course, you have to have the right active ingredients to do your face any good!
 Let’s take a look at the bestselling acne gels and how they work.

 Exposed Skin Care is one of our favorite acne treatment brands because their products are strong enough to be effective against acne but gentle enough to be used on even the most sensitive skin.
 Their Acne Treatment Serum contains 3.5% benzoyl peroxide, tea tree oil, and green tea extract, all of which can help reduce acne in their own way.